BofA shares drop, debt insurance costs jump

 The volley between Bank of America and Blodget was the latest example of analysts and investors disagreeing with the bank.
 Since June, a number of analysts have said Bank of America needs to boost its capital levels by about $50 billion to comply with new global standards.
 At least some of that extra capital could come from issuing stock, several analysts have said.

 The bank itself says it can reach target capital levels by selling assets and earning more money.
-The bank has some time to comply with the Basel III capital rules, which are to be phased in from 2013 through 2019.
+The bank has years to comply with the Basel III capital rules, which are to be phased in from 2013 through 2019.

 Some analysts agree.
 Rochdale Securities analyst Dick Bove told television news outlets on Tuesday that the bank does not need to raise capital, whatever happens to its share price, and that Bank of America has ample liquidity.